rayford295/rayford295.github.io/_pages/about.md

     <p>
       Prior to graduate school, I received a bachelor’s degree in Software Engineering from
       <a href="https://www.hainanu.edu.cn/" target="_blank" rel="noopener">Hainan University</a> in China.
-      I hope to use computer science and spatial science to make a positive contribution to the world.
       I’m also an AI4Science enthusiast, and my hobbies are basketball🏀, football⚽, golf🏌️‍♀️, poker🎴, and talk shows🎆.
     </p>